AllFullPower/Enterprise-Lab-Windows-Server-AD-DS-Deployment/README.md

 <br/>

 ## Step 2: Windows Server Network Configuration
-I identified the adapters:
-- Outside adapter with NAT (Connected to internet).
-- Inside adapter (Internal Communications).

-With the `ipconfig` command I identified the adapters:
+With the `ipconfig` command I identified the interfaces:
-- Ethernet was the inside because it had an APIPA address due to a failure on DHCP.
+- Ethernet was the inside interface because it had an APIPA address due to a failure on DHCP.
-- Ethernet 2 was using a private IPv4 Address which means it was giving me internet connection.
+- Ethernet 2 was using a private IPv4 Address which means it was the outside interface giving me internet connection.
 <img width="1035" height="774" alt="Pasted image 20260422212329" src="https://github.com/user-attachments/assets/0e3bea6b-aa3f-4856-a451-6e8850c054e4" />
 <br/>
 <br/>